rajdeepd/bosh-oss-docs/bosh/documentation/install_openstack.md

  Install vim It is a text editor and is much easier to use than vi editor

-     # apt-get install vim
+     apt-get install vim

-Copy script from  <a href="https://github.com/rajdeepd/bosh-oss-docs/tree/master/bosh/documentation/openstack_scripts"> here </a> and save it as <b>prepare-system-1.sh</b> and run.
+Copy script from  <a href="https://github.com/rajdeepd/bosh-oss-docs/tree/master/bosh/documentation/openstack_scripts"> here </a> and save it as prepare-system-1.sh and run.

 It will install ntp, tgt target, openiscsi-client.

     ./prepare-system-1.sh

-1. <b>NTP</b> - It keeps all the services in sync across multiple machines, we need to install NTP.
+1. NTP - It keeps all the services in sync across multiple machines, we need to install NTP.
-2. <b>tgt target</b> -  features an iscsi target, we need it for nova-volume service.
+2. tgt target -  features an iscsi target, we need it for nova-volume service.
-3. <b>openiscsi-client</b> - is required to run nova-compute service.
+3. openiscsi-client - is required to run nova-compute service.

 After running above script update networking configuration as follows